VDA5050/VDA5050/VDA5050_EN.md

 ### 6.2.1 Instant Actions

 In certain cases, it is necessary to send actions to the mobile robot that need to be performed immediately.
-This is made possible by publishing an `instantAction` message to the topic `instantActions`.
+This is possible by publishing an `instantAction` message to the topic `instantActions`.
-These shall not conflict with the content of the mobile robot's current order (e.g., `instantAction` to lower fork, while order says to raise fork).
+These actions shall not conflict with the content of the mobile robot's current order (e.g., `instantAction` to lower fork, while order says to raise fork).

 Some examples for which instant actions could be relevant are:
-- pause the mobile robot without changing anything in the current order;
+- pause the mobile robot without changing anything in the current order
-- resume order after pause;
+- resume order after pause
-- activate signal (optical, audio, etc.).
+- activate signal (optical, audio, etc.)

-For additional information, see Section [8 Best practice](#8-best-practice).

-When a mobile robot receives an `instantAction`, an appropriate `actionStatus` is added to the `instantActionStates` array of the mobile robot's state.
+When a mobile robot receives an `instantAction`, an appropriate `actionStatus` shall be added to the `instantActionStates` array of the mobile robot's state.
-The `actionStatus` is updated according to the progress of the action.
+The `actionStatus` shall be updated according to the progress of the action.
 See also Figure 11 for the different transitions of an `actionStatus`.
 The `blockingType` of an instant action is always 'NONE'.